spring-attic/spring-data-graph-examples/roo-petclinic/readme.txt

-This project contains scripts for the Roo IMDB Demo
+This project contains scripts for the Roo PetClinic Graph Demo

 Copy these scripts to a base directory.